Is your social drinking keeping you from being happy?

 We need to talk about our drinking.

 Don't get nervous, no one's cutting you off.
-But just as we must face the harsh light of the 3am pizza place and the true nature of the dude we met at the bar, so must we consider some other truths about our "rosé all day" culture.
+But just as we must face the harsh light of the 3am pizza place, so must we consider some truths about our "rosé all day" culture.
 It may prove to be a false utopia once examined without the beer goggles.

 Rosé all day, although a common enough practice, actually constitutes some pretty serious binge drinking according to Canada's Low-Risk Alcohol Drinking Guidelines, and a new international study suggests even those allowances are still way too high.
 The study says one drink per day is the recommended maximum to avoid increased risk of early death due to stroke, heart failure and other physical health problems caused by excessive drinking.
 So much for that casual slogan.
 Cute tote bag though.